-Michelle Weston is a Midwife and Registered Nurse, who passionately believes in Complementary Therapies to support optimal health.
+Michelle Weston is a Midwife and Registered Nurse.
 She specializes in Complementary Therapies before, during and after pregnancy; and provides Acupuncture for musculoskeletal pain and conditions.

 Her passion and fervent interest in Complementary therapies started in 1997 while working alongside a colleague who survived cancer after declining conventional medical treatment and chemotherapy, and choosing to use Complementary Therapies and diet only.
-As a nurse and midwife, and through personal experience, Michelle has frustratingly observed the often “one size fits all” practice, treating symptoms rather than the person as a whole and an individual, and inherently failing to provide relief and even a diagnosis of the ailments.
+As a nurse and midwife, and through personal experience, Michelle has frustratingly observed the often “one size fits all” practice, treating symptoms rather than the person as a whole and an individual, and inherently failing to provide relief or even a diagnosis of the ailments.
 The influence of our diet on our health, and how it can heal our bodies and mind has become a passionate fascination.

-These experiences in her professional practice and personal life have inspired Michelle to further study over the past 15 years, and now enable her to offer CAM – Complementary and Alternative Therapies -to her clients, and be continuously amazed at the positive results.
+These experiences in her professional practice and personal life have inspired Michelle to further study over the past 15 years, and now enable her to offer CAM – Complementary and Alternative Therapies – and be continuously amazed at the positive results.

 Michelle was instrumental in implementing Complementary Therapy services in Maternity at West Middlesex Hospital in London, which offers women treatments to stimulate natural labour and avoid medical induction, and Moxibustion for women with a baby in the Breech position.
 The clinic has been very successful and often attracts professional observers from other maternity units from across the UK.
 She received an award from the hospital in recognition for the achievement of the successful implementation of Complementary Therapies into maternity services, and commendation from the Maternity Services Liaison Committee for her commitment, dedication and professionalism implementing and continuing to offer complementary therapies in maternity.